alkgeopa/extendt2-docs/src/content/docs/extendt2/administrator.md

 ---

-Administrators are users responsible for managing the participating members of their educational institutuion.
+Administrators are users responsible for managing the participating members of their educational institution.
 These members are educators and learners.
 An administrator can add, delete or edit their institution members.

 ## Registering